ArnaudAjamian/data-engineering-capstone/README.md

 ### Data Collection
 ---
-In support of this project, the data sources listed below will be leveraged in order to collect and compile the necessary data to achieve the above.
+The data sources listed below will be leveraged in order to collect and compile the necessary data to achieve the above.
 The data collection process is comprised of the following:

 1. `noaa_historic_severe_storms_gbq_data.py`</br>
-    Used to export and save each of the `storm_` tables from BigQuery as a local CSV file (from 1950 onward).
+    Used to export and save each of the `storm_` tables from BigQuery as a local CSV file (from 1950 - 2023).

 2. `insurance_data_scraper.py`</br>
-    Retrieves data from each of the tables hosted by the designated URL (_see Data Source #2 below_) and compiles the data into a single unified dataframe representing the Average Homeowners and Renters Insurance Premium by Year and State (from 2007 through 2020).
+    Retrieves data from each of the tables hosted by the designated URL (_see Data Source #2 below_) and compiles the data into a single unified dataframe representing the 'Average Homeowners and Renters Insurance Premium by Year and State' (from 2007 through 2020).
+In order to associate each table with its respective year, a separate script (`insurance_data_year_scraper.py`) facilitates the retrieval of this information from each table's heading.

 3. `census_state_migration_xls_scraper.py`</br>
     Used to export and locally save each of the Excel files hosted by the designated URL (_see Data Source #3 below_).
-In support of this step, a separate script (`census_state_migration_cleaned_xls`) is leveraged in order to reconfigure and reformat the information for analysis.
+In support of this step, a separate script (`census_state_migration_cleaned_xls.py`) is leveraged to reconfigure and reformat the information for analysis.

 </br>